NillionNetwork/nada-by-example/streamlit_demo_apps/README.md

 `app_addition.py`

-### 2. Copy the compiled Nada program file from the target/ folder into the streamlit_demo_apps/compiled_nada_programs folder
+### 2. Copy the compiled Nada program files from the target/ folder into the streamlit_demo_apps/compiled_nada_programs folder

-Check out the compiled Nada program file for addition:
+Check out the compiled Nada program files for addition:

-`addition.nada.bin`
+nada binary `addition.nada.bin`
+nada json `addition.nada.json`

 ### 3. Update your app file with the corresponding program name and program test name